 Brad Vaccaro: Brad has been training and educating athletes all over the country for almost twenty years about increasing speed and improving strength and power.
 He has owned has SCI and Ultimate Track for over 15 years.
 He specializes is sport specific training with a focus on injury prevention.
 He has worked with over 30,000 athletes with phenomenal success and NO injuries.
 He has also been coaching track all over Bergen County NJ for 2 decades.

-Vaccaro is owner of the Sports Conditioning Institute in Wyckoff, NJ.
+Vaccaro is owner of the Sports Conditioning Institute and Ultimate Track in Fair Lawn, NJ.
 They have been the leaders in football position specific and combine prep training, track and field event training and overall athlete and adult personal training since 2004.
 He has pioneered a new training philosophy that is outlined in his videos and publications known as the "Training Revolution", which details the trademarked training method "Anti Momentum Training."
 This method gets the most out of athletes while avoiding the DANGEROUS exercises that are done by other supposed "fitness experts".
 This method eliminates the most injury prone exercises and utilizes revolutionary lifting techniques that reduce stresses on the body.

 Education - Associates degree in Exercise Science, NASM Advanced cert 1998, ACSM cert 1997, MES cert 1999, ACE cert 1996

 You will not find a SAFER / more effective workout anywhere!

 (Hurdles, HJ, LJ, TJ, Pentathlon, Decathlon)